phenopackets/domain-analysis/docs/domain-entities/clinical-findings.rst

 Phenopackets IG representation
 ++++++++++++++++++++++++++++++++

-It uses FHIR Observation however it models the various types of PhenotypicFeature qualifiers with Extension profiles instead of using the Observation components approach.
+It uses FHIR Observation however it models the various types of PhenotypicFeature qualifiers with Extension profiles instead of using the Observation components approach, as `shown here <https://aehrc.github.io/fhir-phenopackets-ig/StructureDefinition-PhenotypicFeature.html>`_

 Proposed Core IG representation
 +++++++++++++++++++++++++++++++++